bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 ### S3-Compatible Object Storage (Dell EMC Elastic Cloud Storage)

-For applications that need to store large amounts of unstructured data we recommend using the S3-compliant on-prem [Object Store Service](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) offered by OCIO's Enterprise Hosting Branch.
-The Object Store Services provides storage for unstructured data such as images, pdfs, and other types of files.
-NetApp storage offered on the OCP4 Platform isn't suitable large amounts of unstructured data.
+For applications that need to store large amounts of unstructured data we recommend using the S3-compliant on-premises [Object Store Service](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) offered by the OCIO Enterprise Hosting branch.
+The Object Store Services provides storage for unstructured data such as images, PDFs and other types of files.
+NetApp storage offered on the OpenShift 4 Platform isn't suitable for large amounts of unstructured data.
 NetApp storage should only be used for structured data such as databases that require high-I/O workloads.

 The OCIO has an [object store](https://ssbc-client.gov.bc.ca/services/ObjectStorage/overview.htm) service that supports the AWS S3 protocol.
 The service is aimed at objects typically over 100 KB, updated infrequently, retained longer term, with performance response targets of 100ms or more.

-Contact your Ministry IMB to get access to the Ministry service account that controls access and where a bucket for your app will be provisioned.
+Contact your ministry IMB to get access to the ministry service account that controls access and where a bucket for your application will be provisioned.

 #### Details

 This service replicates data between the two datacenters and the API endpoints are load balanced between them to ensure uptime even if a datacenter goes offline.

-Object Storage Service is highly fault tolerant and uses erasure coding within the cluster, as well as asynchronous replication and automatic failover to the Calgary datacenter.
+Object Storage Service is highly fault tolerant and uses erasure coding within the cluster, as well as asynchronous replication and automatic failover to the Calgary data center.
 The solution also offers configurable object versioning, allowing for file recovery.
-Due to the high fault tolerance, versioning, and redundancy, most teams don't implement additional backups.
+Due to the high fault tolerance, versioning and redundancy, most teams don't implement additional backups.
 A recommended design pattern would be to replace the application's Minio storage with the direct integration with the S3 API within the Object Storage Enterprise Services.

 ## Tools<a name="tools"></a>

-You can use tools to manage your persistent storage beyond the features built in to OpenShift.
+You can use tools to manage your persistent storage beyond the features built into OpenShift.

 * **Database backups**: We have a community project to help teams implement regular backups of their databases hosted within the platform.
 The repository is called [backup-container](https://github.com/bcdevops/backup-container)